WHAT WE OFFER

 CHOCOLATE & WINE TASTING TOURS

 All we need is Love, Chocolate and Wine… and maybe a little nap too.

-On the walking food tour we visit small, local producers of fabulousness for your tasting fun and discovery.
-And uniquely to my food tour, I also share a number of entertaining and intriguing historical stories of Carcassonne.
+On the walking food tour you will visit small, local producers of fabulousness for your tasting fun and discovery.
+And uniquely to our food tour, we also share a number of entertaining and intriguing historical stories of Carcassonne.

 Chocolate & Wine Tasting Food Tours can be arranged Tuesday to Saturday only.
-Unfortunately, I am not able to offer tours on Sundays and Mondays due to shop closing days.
+Unfortunately, we are not able to offer tours on Sundays and Mondays due to shop closing days.

 Walking Food Tours are only suited to those 18 years and over, as we spend a good deal of time tasting and discussing wines from this region.
 They are not oriented to families with children under the age of 18.

 09:00am Start Time

 1:30pm approximate Finish Time

 Available Tuesday to Saturday only - Closed Sundays and Mondays

 A non-refundable deposit is required to hold places (Deposits will be refunded in the event of cancellations due to COVID19 Travel restrictions)